Chronic illness shattered this teen's life. Her service dog helped get it back

 Her rainbow-dyed hair and colorful nails match his rainbow-dyed tail and cream-colored fur.

-"I do rainbow makeup, I do rainbow outfits, I love color," Lilla says.
+"I do rainbow makeup, I do rainbow outfits, I love color," says Lilla.
 "I think that it makes me able to show my personality a little bit."

 Lilla talks about how Lopez has helped her deal with multiple chronic illnesses in her podcast Lopez the Rainbow Tailed Service Dog, this year's Grand Prize winner for middle school in NPR's Student Podcast Challenge.